Skip to main content

 Jitsi Meet is a fully encrypted, open source video conferencing solution.

-You can create a cloud server with a ready-made Jitsi Meet application.
+You can create a cloud server with an out-of-the-box Jitsi Meet application.

 Create a cloud server with Jitsi Meet